What is ataxia-telangiectasia?

 - Avoid secondhand smoke

-- Avoid excess sun exposure and always wear sunscreen and a hat when out in the sun
+- Avoid excess sun exposure and always wear sunscreen, a hat and protective clothing when out in the sun

 People with ataxia-telangiectasia should watch closely for general signs or symptoms that could signal cancer: